FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/main-flows.md

 ## **Flow 5: Guild Management & Educator Dashboard**

 ### **Description**
-The educator-focused system that enables verified lecturers to create educational guilds, monitor student progress, and provide targeted support through data-driven insights.
+The community-focused system that enables a **Guild Master** (a Verified Lecturer or an experienced Student) to create an educational guild, share resources, and monitor the anonymized, aggregated progress of guild members to provide targeted support and foster a healthy learning environment.

 ### **Actors**
-- **Primary:** Guild Master (Verified Lecturer)
+- **Primary:** Guild Master
-- **Secondary:** Student Players, Analytics Engine, Content Management System
+- **Secondary:** Student Players (Guild Members), Analytics Engine, Content Management System

 ### **Process**
-1. Verified Lecturer creates new Guild with course information
+1. Guild Master creates a new Guild with a specific subject focus.
-2. Students join Guild and link their academic progress
+2. Students discover and join the Guild.
-3. Guild Master uploads reference materials and course resources
+3. Guild Master uploads reference materials and curated resources for the members.
-4. System aggregates anonymized student progress data
+4. System aggregates anonymized student progress data from all members.
-5. Analytics engine identifies struggling topics and performance patterns
+5. The Analytics Engine identifies common struggling topics and performance patterns within the guild.
-6. Dashboard highlights areas where significant percentages struggle
+6. The Guild Master's dashboard highlights these areas, enabling them to provide targeted support.
-7. Guild Master creates targeted announcements and interventions
+7. Guild Master creates announcements or shares supplementary materials to address common challenges.
-8. System tracks effectiveness of educator interventions
+8. The system tracks the effectiveness of these interventions by monitoring subsequent performance trends.
-9. Guild Master adjusts course materials based on data insights
-10. Continuous monitoring provides ongoing feedback loop

 ### **Outputs**
-- Configured Guild with enrolled students
+- A configured Guild with enrolled students.
-- Anonymized progress analytics and performance insights
+- Anonymized progress analytics and community performance insights.
-- Targeted intervention recommendations
-- Shared course materials and resources
+- Shared course materials and resources for guild members.
-- Communication channels for announcements and support
+- Communication channels for announcements and support.

 ### **Success Criteria**
-- Guild setup completed within 15 minutes
+- Guild setup is completed within 15 minutes.
-- Analytics accurately identify struggling areas within 24 hours
+- Analytics accurately identify struggling areas for the community within 24 hours of sufficient data aggregation.
-- Educator interventions show measurable improvement in student outcomes
+- Educator interventions show a measurable improvement in student outcomes.
-- Student engagement with Guild resources exceeds 70%
+- Student engagement with Guild resources exceeds 70%.

 ---

-## **Flow 6: Browser Extension Integration & Content Capture**

-### **Description**
-The seamless integration system that captures academic content from web sources and automatically organizes it within the user's learning ecosystem.

-### **Actors**
-- **Primary:** Student User
-- **Secondary:** Browser Extension, Content Processing Engine, Arsenal Organization System

-### **Process**
-1. User browses university portal or academic websites
-2. Browser extension automatically detects academic content
-3. User highlights relevant text or triggers manual capture
-4. Extension extracts and processes academic documents and information
-5. Content processing engine categorizes and tags captured information
-6. System automatically organizes content into user's Arsenal
-7. AI links captured content to relevant skill tree nodes
-8. Extension displays contextual Arsenal notes when user highlights text
-9. System maintains synchronization across devices and platforms
-10. User receives notifications about newly captured and organized content

-### **Outputs**
-- Automatically captured and organized academic content
-- Contextual note display system for highlighted text
-- Synchronized Arsenal across all user devices
-- AI-powered content categorization and linking
-- Seamless integration with existing learning workflows

-### **Success Criteria**
-- Content capture accuracy exceeds 95% for supported formats
-- Automatic categorization correctly classifies 90%+ of content
-- Contextual notes display within 2 seconds of text highlighting
-- Cross-device synchronization occurs within 30 seconds

----

-## **Flow 7: Real-time Progress Tracking & Adaptive Learning**

-### **Description**
-The continuous monitoring and adaptation system that tracks user progress across all learning activities and dynamically adjusts the learning experience for optimal outcomes.

-### **Actors**
-- **Primary:** Student User, AI Adaptation Engine
-- **Secondary:** Progress Analytics, Notification System, Skill Tree Manager

-### **Process**
-1. System continuously monitors user interactions across all platform features
-2. Progress analytics engine processes learning activity data
-3. AI identifies patterns in user performance and engagement
-4. System detects areas of struggle or accelerated learning
-5. Adaptive engine adjusts quest difficulty and learning paths
-6. Skill tree visualization updates to reflect current progress
-7. System generates personalized recommendations for improvement
-8. Notification system alerts user to important progress milestones
-9. AI suggests optimal study schedules based on performance patterns
-10. Continuous feedback loop refines personalization algorithms

-### **Outputs**
-- Real-time progress visualization and analytics
-- Dynamically adjusted learning paths and quest difficulty
-- Personalized improvement recommendations
-- Optimized study schedule suggestions
-- Milestone notifications and achievement tracking

-### **Success Criteria**
-- Progress tracking updates in real-time with <1 second latency
-- Adaptive adjustments improve learning outcomes by 25%+
-- User engagement with recommendations exceeds 60%
-- Personalization accuracy improves over time with usage

----

 ## **Integration Points**

 ### **Cross-Flow Dependencies**
-- **Onboarding → Quest Generation:** Character creation data feeds into AI quest generation
+- **Onboarding → Core AI Loop:** Character creation data and initial document uploads trigger the AI learning loop.
-- **Quest Generation → Assessment:** Generated quests include Boss Fight assessments
+- **Core AI Loop → Assessment:** The generated quest line includes and leads to "Boss Fight" assessments.
-- **Assessment → Progress Tracking:** Assessment results update skill tree and progress analytics
+- **Assessment → Core AI Loop:** Assessment results feed back into the adaptive learning part of the loop.
-- **Social Learning → Guild Management:** Party activities contribute to Guild analytics
+- **Social Learning → Guild Management:** Party activities can contribute to Guild analytics and community health.
-- **Browser Extension → All Flows:** Captured content enhances all learning activities
-- **Progress Tracking → All Flows:** Adaptive insights influence all user experiences

 ### **Data Flow Architecture**
-- **User Profile Service:** Central repository for character data and preferences
+- **User Profile Service:** Central repository for character data and preferences.
-- **AI Processing Pipeline:** Handles syllabus parsing, quest generation, and adaptations
+- **AI Processing Pipeline:** Handles all content ingestion and adaptive generation.
-- **Real-time Synchronization:** Ensures consistent state across all user interactions
+- **Real-time Synchronization:** Ensures consistent state across all user interactions.
-- **Analytics Engine:** Processes data from all flows for insights and recommendations
+- **Analytics Engine:** Processes data from all flows for insights and recommendations.
-- **Notification Hub:** Coordinates alerts and updates across all system components
+- **Notification Hub:** Coordinates alerts and updates across all system components.

 ---

 ## **Success Metrics**

 ### **Flow-Specific KPIs**
-- **Onboarding Completion Rate:** >85% of users complete character creation
+- **Onboarding Completion Rate:** >85% of users complete character creation.
-- **Quest Engagement:** Average 5+ quests completed per user per week
+- **Core AI Loop Engagement:** >70% of users successfully process content and start a quest within 48 hours.
-- **Assessment Participation:** >90% of users engage with Boss Fight assessments
+- **Assessment Participation:** >90% of users engage with Boss Fight assessments.
-- **Social Learning Adoption:** >40% of users join or create parties
+- **Social Learning Adoption:** >40% of users join or create parties.
-- **Guild Effectiveness:** Educator interventions improve outcomes by >20%
+- **Guild Effectiveness:** Educator interventions improve outcomes by >20%.
-- **Content Capture Usage:** >60% of users actively use browser extension
-- **Adaptation Success:** Personalized adjustments increase retention by >30%
+- **Adaptation Success:** Personalized adjustments increase retention by >30%.

 ### **Overall Platform Health**
 - **Weekly Active Users (WAU):** Primary engagement metric